Abu Bakr al-Razi: For One Who Has No Physician to Attend Him (Man la Yahduruhu Al-Tabib) (من لا يحضره الطبيب)

 Al-Razi was possibly the first Persian doctor to deliberately write a home medical manual (remedial) directed at the general public.
-He dedicated it to the poor, the traveller, and the ordinary citizen who could consult it for treatment of common ailments when a doctor was not available.
+He dedicated it to the poor, the traveller, and the ordinary citizen who could consult it to treat common ailments when a doctor was unavailable.
 This book is of special interest to the history of pharmacy since similar books were very popular until the 20th century.
-Al-Razi described in its 36 chapters, diets and drug components that can be found in either an apothecary, a market place, in well-equipped kitchens, or and in military camps.
+Al-Razi described in its 36 chapters diets and drug components that can be found in either an apothecary, a marketplace, in well-equipped kitchens, or military camps.
 Thus, every intelligent person could follow its instructions and prepare the proper recipes with good results.

 Some of the illnesses treated were headaches, colds, coughing, melancholy and diseases of the eye, ear, and stomach.
-For example, he prescribed for a feverish headache: " 2 parts of duhn (oily extract) of rose, to be mixed with 1 part of vinegar, in which a piece of linen cloth is dipped and compressed on the forehead".
-He recommended as a laxative, " 7 drams of dried violet flowers with 20 pears, macerated and well mixed, then strained.
-Add to this filtrate, 20 drams of sugar for a drink.
+For example, he prescribed for a feverish headache: "2 parts of duhn (oily extract) of rose, to be mixed with 1 part of vinegar, in which a piece of linen cloth is dipped and compressed on the forehead".
+He recommended as a laxative, "7 drams of dried violet flowers with 20 pears, macerated and well mixed, then strained.
+Add to this filtrate 20 drams of sugar for a drink."
 In cases of melancholy, he invariably recommended prescriptions, which included either poppies or its juice (opium), Cuscuta epithymum (clover dodder) or both.
 For an eye-remedy, he advised myrrh, saffron, and frankincense, 2 drams each, to be mixed with 1 dram of yellow arsenic formed into tablets.
-Each tablet was to be dissolved in a sufficient quantity of coriander water and used as eye drops.
+Each tablet was to be dissolved in sufficient coriander water and used as eye drops.